vikingeducation/prep_basics/test-yourself-answers.md

 #### Ruby on Rails

 Ruby on Rails is the amazing web framework for creating awesome web applications.
 If you want to live on edge, RoR is the right choice.
+(Added by unknown)*
+A framework like rails is a collection of (mostly) well-created methods and classes.
+In the end you can save a lot of time when creating content and it's often easier to start using a programming-framework instead of the original language. *Contributed by [Daniel Söderling](https://github.com/dannepling)*

 #### Command Line